Welcome to the Philadelphia Fire Department (PFD).

 The Legacy of Harold B. Hairston - Join us in celebrating his achievements through stories shared by those who knew him best.

 147 N. 2nd Street

 Check out LaSalle TV for a new season of "Freedom from Fire" starting Wednesday, January 25 at 5:00 PM - starring Fire Commissioner Adam Thiel.

 |For information on the sale and use of sparkling devices, click here.|

-The Philadelphia Fire Department is not currently accepting applications for the positions of Firefighter or Fire Service Paramedic.
+beginning July 18, 2016 for the positions of Firefighter.
 The City of Philadelphia does periodically accept applications throughout the year for Fire Service Paramedic.
 Please continue to check the City's website for announcement information.